YuRoGameDev/EzEats/README.md

 <h2>Features </h2>
 🔍 Search Recipes by ingredients, cuisine, or dietary needs

-📝 Create & Save Meal Plans for the week

-🛒 Auto-Generate Grocery Lists based on selected meals

 ❤️ Favorite Dishes and access them anytime

 🔄 Easy Navigation with a clean, user-friendly UI